 About the Minor

 The minor in Applied Linguistics emphasizes language acquisition and language use in foreign and second language settings.
-Applied Linguistics is concerned with increasing the understanding of the role of language in human affairs and thereby with providing the knowledge necessary for those who are responsible for taking language-related decisions whether the need arises in the workplace, the law, the court, the classroom, or the laboratory.
+Applied Linguistics is concerned with increasing the understanding of the role of language in human affairs and thereby with providing the knowledge necessary for those who are responsible for taking language-related decisions, whether the need arises in the workplace, the law, the court, the classroom, or the laboratory.
 Students learn to evaluate theory and research in different areas of the field, including second language studies and sociolinguistics.
 Required introductory courses provide the necessary foundation of advanced classes.
 Courses at all levels include critical analysis of different theories, conceptual models, and research methodologies.
-Students in Applied Linguistics may engage in international or domestic studies that involve independent research projects with faculty members from Law, Business, Anthropology, International and Area Studies, Education and Engineering.
+Students in Applied Linguistics may engage in international or domestic studies that involve independent research projects with faculty members from Law, Business, Anthropology, Global Studies, Education and Engineering.